Have you heard that skin cancer is on the rise?

 What Is UV?

 In addition to helping us produce vitamin D, the sun gives off three kinds of ultraviolet rays.
-They are called UVA, UVB and UVC (source).
+They are called UVA, UVB and UVC (5).
 Let’s take a closer look at each type.

-UVB: These rays can lead to health consequences for us too, including sunburns, skin cancer and even cataracts.
-Some UVB rays are blocked by the ozone layer, but unfortunately some still sneak through.
+- UVB: These rays can lead to health consequences for us too, including sunburns, skin cancer and even cataracts.
+The ozone layer blocks some UVB rays, but unfortunately, some still sneak through.

 Your exposure to UV rays depends upon many factors, including what time of day you’re outside, where you live in the world, what altitude you’re at, and the time of the year.
 Also, it’s important to know that UV rays are most powerful during the summer.